GuilleCap/New-Command-line/README.md

 2-Assuming that you are currently within a Git repository, write the command (or commands) that will create a new  file named 'hello-world.txt' then stage and commit it.
 First write touch and the name that you file then git add and finish git commit.

-3-Assuming that you are currently within a Git repository that contains a file named 'README.md', write the command (or commands) that will display any uncommitted changes made to this file.
+3-Assuming that you are currently within a Git repository that contains a file named 'README.md', write the command (or commands) that will display any uncommitted changes made to this file. git status to check the changes that you did and not show you.

 4-Assuming that you are currently within a Git repository that includes several commits, write the command (or commands) that will display the changes from the commit with the ID of abc123.